 Meet the Expert

-- Dr. Dendy Engelman, a board-certified dermatologist and dermatologic surgeon, as well as a Byrdie Review Board member.
+- Dr. Dendy Engelman is a board-certified dermatologist and dermatologic surgeon, as well as a Byrdie Review Board member.

 - Dr. Purvisha Patel is a board-certified dermatologist and founder of Visha Skincare.

 - Dr. Loretta Ciraldo is a board-certified dermatologist based in Miami, FL with over 40 years experience in dermatology.

 - Dr. Melanie Palm is a medical and cosmetic dermatologist at Art of Skin MD in San Diego, CA.

 According to Patel, "milk has been used for centuries in bath form for its beauty benefits.
 It is said that Nefertiti herself bathed in them regularly."
 According to Dr. Patel, the milk itself can help soothe poison ivy and sunburns, soften dead skin, smooth rough skin, and can even moisturize and soothe inflamed skin.
 Meanwhile, other ingredients like oats (which you can optionally add to your milk bath) have anti-inflammatory properties.
 It should be noted, however, that sensitive skin can be easily irritated by milk, according to Palm.
 (If you have a history of skin sensitivity or reactivity, it's best to consult your physician before taking a milk bath).

 "Taking a bath compared to a shower can be more effective at hydrating the skin since there is better replenishment of water soaking in a tub than simply showering," adds Ciraldo "When you add in certain types of milk—buttermilk especially or oat milk for the calming benefits of oat—you get greater calming and anti-itch benefits."